sva-dsi/2017-fall-course/syllabus.md

 #### [Andy Eschbacher](https://carto.com/blog/introducing-andy/), Carto

 Andy is a physicist, educator, and programmer at [Carto](https://carto.com/).
 He'll give a talk on his work as a map scientist and cool open source technologies to build thoughtful, creative, and clever map tools for the masses.
+He lives in the Upper West Side with his wife Corinne and 3.5 month old son Cody.

 He's worked on interactive projects like: